Harrisman05/Spain-Interactive-Map-Project/README.md

 This project was bespokely built and takes advantage of using JavaScript to manipulate attributes of an SVG html tag.
 A source SVG from Wikicommons Media was used as a template for the map, but it had to be deconstructed manually so province data was able to be displayed.

+## How to install and run project

+* Clone this repository
+* Simply open index.html on a browser and the project will load

 ## How it works:

 * Map legend interactivity - jQuery.hover():